 Selma has one powerful message.
 In honor of Dr. Martin Luther King Jr. Day I’d like to review one of the few Dr. King movies that were made.
 David Oyelowo was a perfect choice to play him.
 He looks the part and emulates Dr. King without seeming like an imitation.
 Like any other movie about race relations, Selma is tough to sit through at times.
 Especially for someone who is mixed such as myself.
 The interesting thing about Selma is that it centers on an event that is not touched on nearly as much as others.
 Of course everyone knows about his famous “I have a dream” speech, but not the walk from Selma to Montgomery.
 I saw Selma as part of the other movies nominated that year.
 It’s a true stand out, and not just because it was the only black movie nominated.
 It was also directed by female director Ava DuVernay.
 Not to mention its award winning gospel inspired rap song “Glory.”
 I’m just not sure I fully agree with the modern parallels mentioned in the song.
 Regardless, Selma is sure to give you a fighting sense of hope.

 The Iron Giant is definitely a movie that deserved more attention when it first came out.
-I would even go so far as to call it the best non-Disney animated movie I’ve ever seen.
+I would even go so far as to call it the best non-Disney traditionally animated movie I’ve ever seen.
 For those who don’t know, The Iron Giant is the story of a boy named Hogarth from the 50’s who finds a mysterious giant robot in the woods.
 The titular Iron Giant is about 50 ft tall, eats metal, and can repair itself.
-Hogarth teaches the metal man about heroes, how to talk, and about guns.
+Hogarth teaches the enormous metal man about heroes, how to talk, and about guns.
 One of the strongest themes in The Iron Giant is its anti-war message.
-I guarantee the ending will make you cry (“Superman”).
+Making it all the more complex to learn that the Giant himself was built to be a weapon of mass destruction.
+I guarantee the ending is enough to make you cry (“Superman”).
 Of course a movie with material this heavy, needs moments of levity.
 Like when Hogarth tries to conceal the Giant.
 Or with characters like the beatnik artist Dean or the hilarious villainous government agent Kent Mansley.
-Funny thing about the movie is that it didn’t really have to be animated.
-I think the main reason it was, is because it would have been too difficult to pull off in live action.
+Funny thing about The Iron Giant is that it didn’t really have to be animated.
+I think the main reason it was, is because it would have been too difficult to pull off in live-action.
 Then again director Brad Bird did get his start in animation.
-While I was alive in 1999, I can’t recall whether I saw it in the theater.
+Although I was alive in 1999, I can’t recall whether or not I saw it in the theater.
 Regardless, it’s another one of my most sought after childhood movies.
 Plus I bet you didn’t know Vin Diesel was the voice of the giant.
 Thankfully The Iron Giant has received a surge of renewed popularity, and it’s very deserving of that.

 Wild Wild West is a bad movie, but I still love it.
 Like many movies I saw as a kid, Wild Wild West is one of my favorite childhood movies.
 However, I do understand why it won the Razzie award for Worst Picture, but I guess you can say I find it impossible to hate.
 Even though the humor is awkward, the actors look like they don’t want to be there (Will Smith even disowned the movie), and the whole western steampunk thing is bizarre to say the least.
 Wild Wild West was Will Smith’s second time working with Men and Black director Barry Sonnenfeld.
 It’s based on an old TV series that I’m certain most people have forgotten about.
 So the fact that they put so much effort into a movie is definitely odd.
 Will plays Jim West, a black cowboy working for the U.S. Army.
 In my opinion he’s just as fun to watch as his other performances.
 Kevin Kline plays Artemis Gordon (and President Grant), a U.S. Marshall inventor who wears different disguises.
 There’s also Salma Hayek as the love interest Rita and Kenneth Branagh as the wacky wheelchair bound villain Arliss Loveless.
 Who notably builds an 80 ft tarantula for some reason.
 I was so obsessed with Wild Wild West that I dressed up like Jim West for my first Halloween.
 Along with Woody, Cowboys were just “the thing” for me growing up.
 I also sang along to, and danced to, the movies theme song.
 Good thing YouTube wasn’t around back then.
 When you’re a child any movie you see feels like the greatest thing ever.
 All I’ll say is watch Wild Wild West at your own risk.